shreythecray/infiltration/README.md

 [Check out the Automations API reference >](https://www.courier.com/docs/reference/automation/invoke/)

-- Create a new asynchronous function called `runDiscordAutomation()`, which will call the `encryptMessage()` function to translate a message and use the Courier API to automatically send messages in the enemy Discord server everyday.
+- Create a new asynchronous function called `runDiscordAutomation()`, which will call the `encryptMessage()` function to translate a message and use the Courier API to automatically send messages to the enemy Discord server everyday.

     ```
     async function runDiscordAutomation() {
     }
     ```

-- Before we can run our message through the Morse translation API, we need to ensure that our it is in the correct format, with all spaces converted into their URL encoding, `%20` as shown below.
+- Before we can run our message through the Morse translation API, we need to ensure that it is in the correct format, with all spaces converted into their URL encoding, `%20` as shown below.
 We can call `encryptMessage()` with `originalMessage` as a parameter to translate it. `encryptedMessage` will evaluate as the translated message.

     ```jsx
     const originalMessage = "run%20while%20you%20can%20you%20can%20find%20shelter%20here:%20https://discord.com/invite/courier";